 For onpost transport, there are shuttle buses available but those can be hard to use with children and babies in tow.
 Have the sponsor point out which inprocessing destinations are in walking distance and which ones will need a car ride.

-Tip: Search for answers in a Facebook Group before asking questions.
-The search box is on the top right.
-Lots of people tend to ask the same questions multiple times so browse first!
+Tip: Search for answers in a Facebook Group before asking questions and look through the files.
+Lots of people tend to ask the same questions multiple times when the answer is already there, so browse first!

 Shipping a Car